Michal Beran (ice hockey)

 Michal Beran (born February 22, 1973) is a Slovak former professional ice hockey player.

+Career

 Beran spent the majority of his career with his hometown team MHC Martin of the Slovak Extraliga.
 He also played for HK Nitra, HC Dukla Trenčín, HKm Zvolen and MsHK Žilina as well as spells in Italy for Ritten Sport and in France with Ours de Villard-de-Lans of the Ligue Magnus.